Day 1/2: From Lincoln, NE to Hamburg, Germany

 It took forever to feel like we were really going (probably until sometime Thursday, August 4), but on Friday, August 5, around 3 pm, we flew from Lincoln to Chicago without a hitch, then from Chicago to Frankfurt overnight, arriving on Saturday morning just around 10 am without a hitch, and from Frankfurt to Hamburg (the first time for us to fly there together rather than to take a train, also without a hitch).
 Given this summer’s horror stories about lost bags, we did not check luggage but instead traveled with two super-practical carry-on suitcases (especially practical because I will return a week later than Mark) and with two backpacks full of electronics.
 It’s made traveling so much easier, I know I’ll never go back to checked luggage!
 (It helps that we are exclusively staying with friends so doing laundry is not going to be a hassle.)

 Everything about the trip went smoothly.
 We did run at a fast clip to the inevitable at-the-end of the terminal gate for the flight from Frankfurt to Hamburg after being bussed from the tarmac to Terminal 1, but when we got there, they had just started boarding regular passengers–so we were fine.
-But we got our exercise in that way!
-And because Mark was sitting in an exit row on the leg from Frankfurt and so had to check his luggage, so we had to wait for it at the carousel anyway, in spite of bringing only carry-on.
+But we got our exercise that way!
+And because Mark was sitting in an exit row on the leg from Frankfurt and so had to check his luggage, we had to wait for it at the carousel anyway, in spite of bringing only carry-on.
 But these don’t even count as minor hitches.
 By just after noon on Saturday, we had landed in Hamburg, and went across town by public transport–in about 30 minutes, we were at our friend Andrea and Peter’s house.
 I was trying so hard to be ready for contingencies of all kind (late or cancelled flights, long hours in line to rebook things, hotel nights, etc.) but am very grateful that this readiness wasn’t actually put to the test for this flight.
 I still can’t quite believe things went so smoothly–although of course we know that we could still hit the ultimate hitch, of course, and come down with Covid.
 But we did wear our masks even when not required, trying to be very cautious in anticipation of visiting my mom soon–after waiting five days before testing to make sure we did not catch the Pestilence before we go see her.

 Reunited with friends!